cloudfoundry/docs-dev-guide/installcf/cf.html.md

 * organization -- Organization that contains the space.
 * apps -- Applications that have been deployed to the space.
 * services -- Services in the space.
-* domains -- çomains in the space.
+* domains -- domains in the space.
 * If the `full` option is used, the following information is returned for applications in the space:
      * status -- the current status of the application, for example "stopped", running", "flapping", and so on.